 Pom Pom, the ten-foot panda outside Birmingham Hippodrome in celebration of Chinese New Year.
 Image owned by Simon Hadley and used with permission of Birmingham Hippodrome.

-You can expect to see the traditional dim jing, or the waking of the lion, colourful dragon dances and a giant ten-foot panda named Pom Pom, who will be wandering around the city on Sat 1st offering selfies.
+You can expect to see the traditional dim jing, or the waking of the lion, and colourful dragon dances.
+And maybe even a giant ten-foot panda named Pom Pom wandering around the city offering selfies.

 Chinese New Year the Newcastle Way